robinmanuelthiel/iotworkshop/14 Retrieving commands/README.md

 For this, we should focus on two different parts: The sending of messages to the IoT Hub and the receiving of messages at the device itself.

+> **Hint:** If you got stuck during this module or lost the overview on where to place which code, you can always take the look at the [finished and working project](./Code) that is attached to this module.

 ## Create the sender
 Messages that should be send to other devices might come from everywhere.
 Whether your device wants to talk to another one or a webserver that calculated something wants to notify a device, the process is always the same.
 To keep things simple, we will create a small console application, that could run anywhere.